Devilish Presley: Flesh Ride

 More European dates in Germany and Poland were followed by another UK tour to promote Voodoo Goddess the first track taken from Flesh Ride (their fourth album).
 A promotional video for track was made in a Kings Cross pub (The Cross Kings).

 In May 2008 Johnny Navarro played guitar for P.Paul Fenech (The Meteors) when he undertook a European solo tour in Germany, Italy, and London.
-In August the band announced their new album "Flesh Ride" would be released on 31 October and would contain 15 tracks - as with "Memphisto" the cover photo was taken by Finnish born photographer Tina Korhonen.
+In August the band announced their new album "Flesh Ride" would be released on 31 October and would contain 15 tracks – as with "Memphisto" the cover photo was taken by Finnish born photographer Tina Korhonen.
 In November 2008 the band played in Europe again including a gigs in Warsaw and Bucharest.
 In December 2008 the band were the UK tour support for The Damned on 19 dates around the country including the O2 Academy Islington.

-2009 - 2010: UK tour promoting live DVD
+2009 – 2010: UK tour promoting live DVD

 The band toured the UK in March and April 2009 to promote their Flesh Ride album.
-At one of these dates in Birmingham on 3 April - a live DVD was filmed.
+At one of these dates in Birmingham on 3 April – a live DVD was filmed.
 Entitled Live Voodoo it became the band's debut DVD.
 To promote the DVD (released on 15 June) a short UK tour took place throughout June.
 The DVD has since sold out.
 The band confirmed in early 2010 that Jacqui Vixen had been forced to quit playing the bass due to an RSI Repetitive strain injury she had been suffering from for some time.
 The problem began after a fall whilst on tour in Germany in 2008 and her style of playing (all down strokes) had aggravated the condition.
-Prior to the recording of the fifth album The Dark Triad Jacqui began taking vocal coaching under the tutelage of Stevie Vann and took over the role of lead vocalist.
+Prior to the recording of the fifth album The Dark Triad Vixen began taking vocal coaching under the tutelage of Stevie Vann and took over the role of lead vocalist.
 The band took a break from touring in 2010 and only played a few shows with temporary bass player Pete Vincent including The Rock & Blues Custom Show in Derbyshire and dates in Poland and Switzerland.